A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Introduction

-Despite multiple surveys addressing fake news detection (e.g., \cite{huOverviewFakeNews2024,tufchiComprehensiveSurveyMultimodal2023,a.b.SystematicSurveyExplainable2023,Zhou2020,Shu2017}), to the best of our knowledge, there is \textit{no survey on automatic credibility assessment and detection of credibility signals from the NLP perspective}.
+Despite multiple surveys addressing false information detection (e.g., \cite{huOverviewFakeNews2024,tufchiComprehensiveSurveyMultimodal2023,a.b.SystematicSurveyExplainable2023,Zhou2020,Shu2017}), to the best of our knowledge, there is \textit{no survey on automatic credibility assessment and detection of credibility signals from the NLP perspective}.
 In this paper, we therefore provide the first comprehensive and systematic literature overview of credibility signal detection with the focus on NLP and LLMs.
-The main contributions are as follows: \begin{enumerate} \item We provide a necessary background overview of definitions and dimensions of credibility assessment (including various taxonomies of credibility signals used in the existing literature) to setup the common understanding that is currently missing in the existing works. \item We analyze and describe a total of {\includedTotal} NLP works tackling with automatic credibility assessment and detection of credibility signals.
-We provide an in-depth description of 3 major categories of credibility signals, which have been selected due to a considerable NLP research interest and their recognition as important by end users, namely: (i) factuality, subjectivity and bias; (ii) persuasion techniques and logical fallacies; and (iii) claims and veracity.
-This analysis is complemented with an overview of additional 6 categories of credibility signals. \item We thoroughly position the NLP research on credibility assessment into the context of other modalities as well as multidisciplinary works.
-Gaps in the existing literature, future challenges and opportunities, considering also the rapid development of generative AI (especially LLMs), are discussed. \end{enumerate}
+The main contributions are as follows: \begin{enumerate} \item We address the fragmentation of existing works on automatic credibility assessment and credibility signals detection.
+We connect these research efforts under a common framework and identify shared trends, challenges, and open problems.
+In this way, we motivate future research in connecting and integrating individual outcomes (i.e., to move from currently isolated individual signals to credibility assessment effectively combining them). \item We provide a necessary background overview of definitions and dimensions of credibility assessment (including a unified categorization of credibility signals based on their various taxonomies and list used in the existing literature) to setup the common understanding that is currently missing in the existing works. \item We analyse and describe a total of {\includedTotal} NLP works tackling the automatic credibility assessment and detection of credibility signals.
+We provide an in-depth description of 3 key categories of credibility signals, which have been selected due to a considerable NLP research interest and their recognition as important by end users, namely: (i) factuality, subjectivity and bias; (ii) persuasion techniques and logical fallacies; and (iii) check-worthy and fact-checked claims.
+This analysis is complemented with an overview of additional 6 categories of credibility signals.
+We also thoroughly position such NLP research in the context of other modalities as well as multidisciplinary works. \item We identify and critically analyse key gaps in the existing literature, highlighting underexplored areas and methodological limitations in the current approaches to credibility assessment.
+Furthermore, we outline future research challenges and opportunities, with particular emphasis on the rapidly evolving landscape shaped by generative AI, especially Large Language Models (LLMs).
+We discuss how these advancements both pose new threats, such as the large-scale generation of highly credible yet false content, and offer new capabilities for enhancing the detection and aggregation of credibility signals.
+Our analysis aims to guide future research toward more comprehensive, robust and explainable credibility assessment approaches. \end{enumerate}